 Whether you are new to meat smoking or are looking to buy a new smoker, the options in this list will do the job.

-Our top pick is the Dyna-Glo Propane Smoker, with the Pit Boss following very close and winning second best.
+Our top pick is the Dyna-Glo Propane Smoker, with the Pit Boss following very closely and winning second best.

 As discussed earlier in this article, factors such as your budget, cooking style, smoker design, and portability should be considered when shopping for a propane smoker.